vippsas/vipps-checkout/vipps-checkout-how-it-works-shipping.md

 ### Home delivery

 The home delivery feature is enabled by setting `type: "HOME_DELIVERY"`.
 The title will become `{providerName} home delivery` (e.g. "Porterbuddy home delivery") by default.
-The comsumer gets to choose an available delivery window based on the address.
+The consumer gets to choose an available delivery window based on the address.
 Vipps relays the selected option as part of the content in the "session completed callback".

 ![Home delivery animation](resources/shipping_home-delivery.gif)